nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 ### Older Project status

-Now the development was resumed by Hypnosis-i2p and R4SAS, with a lot more folks as testers &amp; bugs+issues reporters.
+Now the development was resumed by Hypnosis and R4SAS, with a lot more folks as testers &amp; bugs+issues reporters.

 ### Current news